darevski1/homework/DevOps Lab 17- Azure - Implement Intersite Connectivity/README.md

 In the powershell type **code .** and vscode will be open in powershell terminal.
 Edit password, type secure password **az104-05-vnetvm-loop-parameters.json** and save the file.

+We have to create new resource group that will be hosting the lab environment.
+The first two virtual networks and a pair of virtual machines will be deployed in azure region 1, The third virtual network and the third virtual machine will be deployed in the same resource group but another azure region 2.